kzky/languages/cython/nogil/README.md

 Seeing results among the experients, the result of numpy were fluctuating even if using the same code while Cython codes gradually speed up according the step-by-step optimization; however the results reported above may change in time and environement.
 Note also *with nogil* block we can not use python objects incliuding, creation, handling, and returning.

 *Cython + threading + nogil* is a best choise based on my experience in some viewpoints, e.g., easiness to start using and to write,  memory efficiency, computational speed.
-However for Numpy, there are some room to speed up, i.e., using MKL.
+Now I just ran the not-too-heavy computational tasks, so combination of cython, threadnig, and nogil, will have more benefit if executing much heavier tasks which can be parallel.
+On the other hand, for numpy, there are some room to speed up, i.e., using MKL.
+Thus, I should have compare with numpy w/ MKL.

 # References